rm-hull/infix/README.md

 # Infix [![Build Status](https://travis-ci.org/rm-hull/infix.svg?branch=master)](http://travis-ci.org/rm-hull/infix)
-A small Clojure/ClojureScript library for representing LISP expressions in infix rather than prefix notation... sometimes it's easier to rely on operator precedence, instead of LISP's insistence on parentheses - this is especially true when dealing with mathematical equations.
+A small Clojure/ClojureScript library for representing LISP expressions in infix rather than prefix notation... sometimes it's easier to rely on operator precedence, instead of LISP's insistence on parentheses – this is especially true when dealing with mathematical equations.

 An infix expression is rewritten as a prefix expression using a macro.
-The operator precedences were taken from [Wikipedia](https://en.wikipedia.org/wiki/Order_of_operations#Programming_languages).
+The operator precedence rules were taken from [Wikipedia](https://en.wikipedia.org/wiki/Order_of_operations#Programming_languages).
 Any function calls should have parens around the arguments and not the function name.

 ### Pre-requisites